siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 opposite signs of the through-hole flux.
 The present chapter identifies the geometric far-field character of charge.
 The detailed interaction between such configurations belongs later, when momentum transfer and flux accounting are made explicit.
-Appendices 209 and 210 do that at the effective localized-mode level.
+Appendix 209 now does that directly in the compact toroidal limit, and appendix 210 carries the same interaction to the effective two-mode level.